PaulStovell/OctoDB/README.md

 ### Design decisions

-OctoDB isn't desinged to be a general purpose solution.
+OctoDB isn't meant for everyone.
 Like any storage solution, OctoDB makes a number of trade-offs.
 OctoDB is intended for data sets that:

  - Are read more often than they are written
  - Can fit entirely in memory